2.22 Medical Student Performance Evaluation (MSPE) - Dean's Letter

 Paragraph 3 (~¼ - ⅓ page), Academic progress – research, enrichment, extracurricular: very brief mention of extracurricular activities including research, community service, international experiences, volunteer work, student committees, second-year show, etc. (which you will help your letter writer select).

 Paragraph 4 (~2 pages), Academic progress – clinical: full quotes of the summative section of evaluations for all core clerkships in chronologic order, including the mandatory subinternship.
 Information about elective clerkships will not be included routinely, but, if, in discussion with the letter writer who prepares your MSPE, the reason to do so is compelling, an elective may be included.

 Paragraph 5 (~¼ page), Summary: a summary of the whole letter.
 We do not rank students or use any code words (e.g., outstanding, excellent, very good, good, etc.).

 We are required to mention Academic Probation and leaves of absence in the MSPE, but, in complying with these requirements, we do everything possible to protect students’ privacy.

 Some students may not have a full set of core clerkships, and many will not have completed the required subinternship by the time the MSPE is prepared.
 The material that is included with the MSPE when it is sent to residency programs will explain the vagaries of scheduling at HMS and that an incomplete set of core clerkship evaluations is not a sign of deficiency.

-The MSPE does not include an overall evaluation from the PCE, the sites of the student’s core clerkships, and references in the evaluations to the site of the clerkship or the author of the evaluation are excluded or redacted.
+The MSPE does not include an overall evaluation from the PCE or the site locations of the student’s core clerkships, and references in the evaluations to the site of the clerkship or the author of the evaluation are excluded or redacted.